UBogun/Xojo-iosLib/README.md

 - iOSImageView module: Highlighted images and GIF-like animations for iOSView
 - iOSTextField module: more features for your iOSTextfields, including images and colors
 - iOTextArea module: adding UIScrollView and UITextView features to Textareas.
+- iOSTable module: adding UISCrollView features to Tables.
+UITableView features will be added soon.
 - Conversion modules

 Currently included classes: